What is Small Claims Court?

-If you are thinking of making a claim in small claims court, or if you're already involved in a case, this guide is for you.
+If you are thinking of making a claim for over $5,000 in small claims court or making a claim if proceedings previously initiated before the Civil Resolution Tribunal (CRT), or if you're already involved in a case, this guide is for you.
 It answers questions about the court and it describes what happens in an ordinary small claims court case.
 Even if you do hire a lawyer to represent you, it is helpful to know what to expect.

 Do I have to know "legal language"?

 What kinds of cases go to small claims court?

 Step 1: The Notice of Claim

 Step 5: The Payment Hearing